chrisjbreisch/Trs80.Level1Basic/README.md

 implementation predates [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) and suffers from rounding error in some cases that don't apply to modern computers.
 Some examples in the book display the issues with these rounding errors.
 My emulator will display the numbers with more accuracy.
-- I've given you 16 K or RAM.
+- I've given you 16 K of RAM.
 The original Level I's had 4K, but 16K models were available.
 It's just a number for the emulator though, so that `PRINT MEM` works.
 It has no meaning.
 Feel free to write programs as large as you like.
 The numbers displayed by `PRINT MEM` will drop accordingly, and eventually go negative, but you can keep on typing.